Cecil Andrus Dies At 85, Leaving A Legacy That Goes Far Beyond Idaho

 And to Marc Johnson, the life of his former boss is now inextricably linked to the history of the state.

-“He was a great guy to work for, he has a wonderful family, and he loved Idaho," the former staffer said.
+“He was a great guy to work for, he has a wonderful family, and he loved Idaho," says the former staffer.
 "He really really loved Idaho.
 And I think the people returned that affection.”

 The public lying in state ceremony will happen at noon Wednesday Aug.
 30 in the Idaho Capitol rotunda, followed by a public memorial for Andrus Thursday Aug.
 31 at 2:00 p.m. in the Jordan Ballroom at Boise State University.